In Depth Baby Product Reviews Led by a Pediatrician

 Not for new readers

 Chapter books are exciting for young readers, and we think the Magic Tree House Boxed Set is worthy of consideration.
-These books follow Jack and Annie (brother and sister) as they discover a treehouse in the woods, which takes them on a series of adventures.
+These books follow Jack and Annie (brother and sister) as they discover a treehouse in the woods that takes them on a series of adventures.
 Where did they go, and who will they meet along the way?
 More importantly, how will they make it home?
 These books let children discover new things the more they read.
+Our tester said, “My child enjoyed the unknown adventure of what might happen next.”

 Naturally, chapter books offer longer text and fewer pictures.
 If your child still relies on images for context clues or enjoys illustrations, these books may be less engaging despite being fun and adventurous stories.
-Narwhal and Jelly Box Set offer more pictures since it is more of a graphic novel type of series.
+One younger tester lamented, “There aren't enough pictures.
+I like pictures.”
+Narwhal and Jelly Box Set offers more pictures since it is more of a graphic novel type of series and could be a good stepping stone before diving into the Tree House.
 The amount of Magic Tree House books is vast, and this set is a great kick-off for your collection.
 We recommend this set to families ready to read chapter books with their kids or the advanced youth looking for easier reading.

 The books can be slightly longer, testing a beginner reader's reading tolerance and attention span.
-But there's nothing wrong with you stepping in to finish reading the book.
+But there's nothing wrong with you stepping in to finish the book.
 Reading longer books becomes more manageable once your child's reading confidence and fluency improve.
-The Narwhal and Jelly Box Set might be a good transition from shorter reading to longer-form reading with lots of visuals to keep little ones engaged.
+The Narwhal and Jelly Box Set might be a good transition from shorter reading to longer-form reading with lots of visuals to keep kids engaged.
 We highly recommend Dr. Seuss's Beginner Book Collection to friends and family, and we have read them billions of times with our children, as the stories never get old.
+One tester said, “I think kids are drawn to the rhymes and silly concepts, and the pictures never get old.”

 Rosie Revere, Engineer is a captivating story about Rosie, a brave heroine and budding inventor of gadgets and gizmos with big dreams of becoming a great engineer.
 However, will her next invention be successful?
 What happens if you fail?
 This story promotes resilience, perseverance, and creative thinking with witty rhyming lines, making it enjoyable for adults and kids alike.